himansrivastava/himansrivastava/README.md

 ## About
 - An IIT graduate with more than 12 years of industry experience.
 - Full Stack Developer.
-- Currently working as CTO at an EdTech Startup.

 ## Areas of Interest: Backend, AWS, Database, and Frontend